tariqajyusuf/fidesdocs/pages/regulations/cpra/risk_cpra.md

 The risk assessment should be performed where you are processing any type of personal information.
 Ultimately the objective of a risk asssessment is to evaluate whether the purpose for which you are processing the data poses a risk to the user that is greater than the value for which you want to process the data.

-In order to conduct a risk assessment you will want to review each data processing activit you are performing and look at:
+In order to conduct a risk assessment, you will want to review each data processing activity you are performing and look at:

 <table>
     <thead>